Discretization-free Bayesian inverse problems in distribution spaces: Inverse problems in the Bayesian framework

 or

-where $A\Psi$ stands for the measurement set $A\Psi =\{A\psi_j\}_{j=1}^m$.
-In other words, an indirect noisy measurement with the measurement set $\Psi$ is equivalent to a direct noisy measurement with the measurement set $A\Psi$.
-Typically, for inverse problems, the measurement set $A\Psi$ is not the preferred set unless we consider a simple denoising problem where $A$ is the identity.
+where $A_0\Psi \in U^m$ corresponds to the measurement set $\{A_0\psi_j\}_{j=1}^m$.
+In other words, an indirect noisy measurement with the measurement $\Psi$ is equivalent to a direct noisy measurement with the measurement $A_0\Psi$.
+Typically, for inverse problems, the measurement $A_0\Psi$ is not the preferred set unless we consider a simple denoising problem where $A_0$ is the identity.
 The practical formulation of the linear inverse problem in the Bayesian setting can be stated as follows.

-\begin{definition} Given the measurement sets $\Psi = \{\psi_k\}_{k=1}^m\subset V$ and $\Phi = \{\varphi_k\}_{k=1}^n\subset U$, find the posterior probability distribution of the $n$-variate random variable $\Phi(X)$ based on the observation $\Psi(B)$ given in (\ref{observation}). \end{definition}
+\begin{definition} Given the measurement sets $ \{\psi_k\}_{k=1}^m\subset V$ and $ \{\varphi_k\}_{k=1}^n\subset U$, find the posterior probability distribution of the $n$-variate random variable $\langle\Phi,X\rangle$ based on the observation $\langle\Psi,B\rangle$ given in (\ref{observation}). \end{definition}

-In a Hilbert space setting, the problem can be formulated in terms of projections: {\em Estimate the projection of $X$ on a finite dimensional subspace ${\rm span}(\Phi)$ based on the noisy observation of its projection on the subspace ${\rm span}(\mA\Psi)$.} We point out that the problem is not requiring any discretization of the variables, but only a numerical approximation for computing the projections.
+In a Hilbert space setting, the problem can be formulated in terms of projections: {\em Estimate the projection of $X$ on a finite dimensional subspace ${\rm span}\{\varphi_1,\ldots,\varphi_n\}$ based on the noisy observation of its projection on the subspace ${\rm span}\{A_0\psi_1,\ldots,A_0\psi_m\}$.} We point out that the problem is not requiring any discretization of the variables, but possibly only a numerical approximation for computing the projections.

 We shall consider now the problem in the case of Gaussian distributions, further details being given in the Appendix.
 Let $X$ be an $H$-valued random variable.
-Recall that $X$ is a Gaussian generalized random variable if for every $n$ and every measurement set $\Phi = \{\varphi_j\}_{j=1}^n$, the $n$-variate random variables $\Phi(X)$ are Gaussian.
-The mean $\mu_X\in H$ and covariance operator $C_X:U\to U$ are defined by the identities
+Recall that $X$ is a Gaussian generalized random variable if for every $n$ and every measurement set $ \{\varphi_j\}_{j=1}^n$, the $n$-variate random variables $\langle \Phi,X\rangle$ are Gaussian.
+The mean $m_X\in H$ and covariance operator $C_X:U\to H$ are defined by the identities